SansGuidon/bookmarks/README.md

 * [Dan Tehranian](https://dantehranian.wordpress.com/2015/07/24/managing-secrets-with-ansible-vault-the-missing-guide-part-2-of-2/) - Managing Secrets with Ansible Vault – The Missing Guide (Part 2 of 2)
 * [Marvin Pinto](https://disjoint.ca/til/2016/04/25/using-git-diff-with-ansible-vault-encrypted-files/) - Using git diff with Ansible Vault encrypted files
 * [Michel Blanc](https://leucos.github.io/articles/transparent-vault-revisited/) - Transparent encryption with ansible vault revisited
+* [Tristan Fisher](https://gist.github.com/tristanfisher/e5a306144a637dc739e7) - Working with ansible-vault : A short tutorial on how to use Vault in your Ansible workflow

 ## Consul
 * [Stephane Jourdan](https://42notes.wordpress.com/2015/05/01/use-vault-with-consul-on-docker/) - Use Vault with Consul on Docker